leggedrobotics/se2_navigation/se2_approach_pose_planning/approach_pose_planner_ros/README.md

 ## Usage

-If you would like to try the planner on an example map, make sure that you compile the [se2_grid_map_generator](../se2_grid_map_generator/RADME.md) package with:
+If you would like to try the planner on an example map, make sure that you compile the [se2_grid_map_generator](../../se2_grid_map_generator/README.md) package with:

 `catkin build se2_grid_map_generator`

  You can create an example map with:
 `roslaunch approach_pose_planner_ros generate_grid_map.launch`

-If you did not modify the python node, the map will be saved to the default location (see [se2_grid_map_generator](../se2_grid_map_generator/RADME.md)).
+If you did not modify the python node, the map will be saved to the default location (see [se2_grid_map_generator](../../se2_grid_map_generator/README.md)).
 In case you don't generate the map, the planner just assumes that everyhing is free space.
 Now you can run the approach pose planner node with:

 `roslaunch approach_pose_planner_ros approach_pose_planner_ros.launch`

 This should open up a planning panel as in image below.
-For instructions on how to add the planning panel, refer to [se2_planning_rviz](../se2_planning_rviz/README.md).
+For instructions on how to add the planning panel, refer to [se2_planning_rviz](../../se2_planning_rviz/README.md).
 In case the map is not shown correctly make sure that you have compiled the grid map rviz plugin (in case you are compiling from source).

 [<img src="doc/rviz_vis.png" width="741" height="458">]()

 To use the approach pose planner, you have to have *Plan approach pose* box checked.
-The goal target is shown with an orange cylinder.
+The goal target is shown with an orange cylinder and there is an orange sphere howering above the target point.
 The path is shown with a purple color and blue arrows show a subset of candidate approach poses.
 Thick red and blue arrows are the final approach pose and the starting pose, respectively.

+Note that when planning an approach pose the yaw nagle given in the goal pose is ignored.

 ## Parameters